MediaMath/screenshooter/README.md

 - [x] Reorganize Readme
 - [x] Update wording/structure of [Differ](#differ)
 - [x] Rename Screenshot to Differ
-- [ ] Add and configure setup.py
+- [x] Add and configure setup.py
-- [ ] Get everything ready for pip
+- [ ] Add in missing info (Installation, setup.py url, etc.) once open source is greenlighted

 ####Things that should be added to Readme
 - [x] How to setup virtual environment